 Looking to call it a night in Santa Barbara?
 Really great choice, because the lodging options are endless.
 Check for Santa Barbara hotel availability and pricing here!

-This is the spot to hit up if you want to do some surfing.
-Ventura Pier and Promenade is another awesome coastal attraction.
-There are great fishing opportunities at the end of the pier, and if you come here in the evening you can bear witness to the city’s famous sunsets.
+Aside from catching waves, check out the Ventura Pier and Promenade.
+There are great fishing opportunities at the end of the pier, and if you come here in the evening you can bear witness to the city’s famous sunsets!

-If that’s not your thing, head over to historic Downtown Ventura and make the most of your time here treasure hunting at vintage boutiques and secondhand stores.
+Then head over to historic Downtown Ventura and make the most of your time here treasure hunting at vintage boutiques and secondhand stores.
 There are various breweries and wineries here as well.
 You’ll definitely want to grab lunch or dinner at one of the many restaurants here.